How to buy Cue Energy Resources (CUE) shares

 Cue Energy Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Cue Energy Resources 's is 0.8957.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Cue Energy Resources 's is 0.9861.
 This would suggest that Cue Energy Resources 's shares are less volatile than average (for this exchange).

 Cue Energy Resources overview

 Cue Energy Resources Limited, an oil and gas exploration and production company, explores for, develops, and produces petroleum.
 It has petroleum assets in Indonesia, New Zealand, and Australia.
 The company was founded in 1981 and is headquartered in Melbourne, Australia.

 Steps to owning and managing Nexgen Energy shares.

 Steps to owning and managing Keypath Education shares.